-{\it Outlay of the paper}: In second section we have shown that product of holomoprhic homogeneous regular domain is holomoprhic homogeneous regular domain.
-Section 3 consists of some known results and we have given a new result concerning the $d$-minkowski function as Proposition \ref{prop:triangle}.
-The fourth and final sections contain the results about squeezing function corresponding to $d$-balanced domain and Fridman invariant.
-We would like to point out specifically the results concerning Fridman invariant and the Lemma \ref{lem:bound} achieved by tweaking a result of Bharali \cite{bharali}.
-This lemma was mainstay for our continuity result \ref{thm:dcts} in the fourth section.
+{\it Layout of the paper}: In the second section we show that product of holomorphic homogeneous regular domain is holomorphic homogeneous regular.
+An inequality related to $d$-Minkowski function is the main feature of section three.
+The fourth and final sections contain the usual results about squeezing functions for $d$-balanced domains and Fridman invariant.
+We would like to point out specifically the results concerning Fridman invariant and the Lemma \ref{lem:bound} achieved by tweaking a result of Bharali [1].
+This lemma was mainstay for our continuity result 4.9 in the fourth section.
 We would also like to mention the continuity result regarding the construction of a particular function $g$.

-\section{on generalized squeezing function}
+\section{On generalized squeezing function}